-Eliminating food waste is top of our priorities right now, but it can be difficult to break old habits.
+Eliminating food waste is a priority for many but it can be difficult to break old habits.
 So, how do you go about reducing your food waste in five easy steps?

 Try to incorporate these tips into your daily cooking life to reduce waste and save money on buying unnecessary food items.

 1 Stop shopping hungry

 The easiest way to overbuy is shopping on an empty stomach - so just don’t do it.
 We recommend going to the supermarket with a plan, whether you’re shopping for two days or for the week, and think about what you’re going to be making over the next few days and how you can extend the use of ingredients.